isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 ## Ergonomics, Associativity and Commutativity

 If you tried writing out the new definition of `def:a^1≡a+b*0′⅋₃` by hand, you likely didn't have fun.
-It's a huge amount of keystrokes in order to produce the above code artifact.
+It's a huge amount of keystrokes in order to produce all of the necessary Unicode, let alone what the expression looks like between each proof rewrite.
 Thankfully, Agda's interactive support can help us write out the mechanical parts of the above proof, allowing us to focus more on the navigation than the driving.

 The first thing you'll want to do is to write a macro or snippet for your editor of choice.
 We're going to be typing out a lot of the following two things, and